mattiachiarle/CMSmall/README.md

   - request parameters and request body content
   ```
   request parameters: pageid, i.e. the id of the page that we want to modify

+  In request body we've 4 arrays of blocks:
+    - blocks: it contains the blocks that were in the page before the edit.
+It is used to access the original blocks and to display all the blocks during editing.
+    - addedBlocks: ids of all the blocks that are added.
+    - updatedBlocks: ids of all the blocks that were already present but that were modified.
+    - deletedBlocks: ids of all the blocks that have been deleted.

   request body:
   {
     title: "Page1",